 Wastewater Operations & Assistance

-DEP Bureau of Clean Water has published its first edition of a newsletter featuring short articles, operator certification and training information, and compliance and Operations & Maintenance (O&M) tips with links to further information and related sources for sewage and industrial wastewater operators, facility permittees, and staff.
+DEP Bureau of Clean Water (BCW) has published its first edition of a newsletter featuring short articles, operator certification and training information, and compliance and Operations & Maintenance (O&M) tips with links to further information and related sources for sewage and industrial wastewater operators, facility permittees, and staff.
 Click here

 to sign up for future editions of Wastewater News.

 The Bureau of Clean Water (BCW) is responsible for overseeing the implementation of monitoring, compliance and enforcement activities under Pennsylvania’s Clean Streams Law (PDF) and the federal National Pollutant Discharge Elimination System (NPDES) program.
 The Clean Water Program in DEP’s six regional offices is largely responsible for implementing these activities, which include:

 - Inspection of NPDES-permitted facilities with discharges to surface waters such as sewage treatment facilities, combined sewer overflows, industrial wastewater treatment facilities, industrial facilities with stormwater runoff, other industrial activities, groundwater remediation systems and municipal separate storm sewer systems (MS4s).

 - Inspection of facilities permitted under the Clean Streams Law (“Water Quality Management” permits) that do not discharge to surface waters such as facilities that land apply sewage or industrial effluent.

 - Inspection of sewage sludge (biosolids) generators and sewage sludge and residential septage land application activities.